UmarlyPoeta/File_Organizer/README.md

 2. **Enter the path to the directory you want to organize when prompted:**

     ```
-    Enter the path:
+    Enter the path: /path/to/source/directory
     ```

+3. **Enter the path to the directory where you want the organized files to be moved:**

+    ```
+    Enter the path: /path/to/destination/directory
+    ```

-3. **The script will:**
+4. **The script will:**
-    - List all files in the specified directory along with their extensions.
+    - List all files in the specified source directory along with their extensions.
-    - Create directories named after the file extensions (e.g., `TXT`, `PDF`, `JPEG`).
+    - Create directories named after the file extensions in the specified destination directory.
-    - Move each file into the corresponding directory based on its extension.
+    - Move each file into the corresponding directory based on its extension in the destination directory.

 ## Example

-Given a directory with the following files:
+Given a source directory with the following files:

 ```
 document1.txt